ubarsaiyan/bbot-richmessage-testbot/README.md

 RESPOND_TO_DM=true
 RESPOND_TO_EDITED=false
 ```
-Run `npm start` and interact with the bot on the bots playground.
++ Run `npm start` and interact with the bot on the bots playground.

 # How to test?

-No need to create bot or user accounts.
++ No need to create bot or user accounts.
++ Create a `.env` file as above but you can leave out the `ROCKETCHAT_USER` and `ROCKETCHAT_PASSWORD` fields.
-Google Chrome should be present on the system.
++ Google Chrome should be present on the system.
-[Download Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place executable on your system PATH.
++ [Download Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place executable on your system PATH.
-Clone this repository.
++ Clone this repository.
-Run `npm install`.
++ Run `npm install`.
-Run `npm test`.
++ Run `npm test`.

-(`npm test` executes `node createAccounts.js & (sleep 10 && mocha -t 60000 ./*spec.js); node deleteAccounts.js`).
+`npm test` executes `node createAccounts.js & (sleep 10 && mocha -t 60000 ./*spec.js); node deleteAccounts.js`. `createAccounts.js` script creates the bot and user accounts on the remote Rocket.Chat server.
+Then the richmessage acceptance tests are run using Mocha and Selenium. `deleteAccounts.js` script deletes the bot and user accounts created earlier to make sure the server returns to its previous state.

 # Bonus: Importing project's non-default branch from Github to Glitch